 - Is there a “marketing tool kit” to help you launch the program to your learners?

 - Can it also be used periodically for promoting new courses, etc.?

 - Is support included in the price tag?
 (How much of it is included?)

 Even More Help for You

 You should still do your due diligence.
 Comparison shop.
-Figure out which features are important to you, your admins, and your learners, and then search technologies that incorporate those features well.
-It's tough to find a fair "apples to apples" comparison but this checklist should help.
+Figure out which features are important to you, your admins, and your learners, Then search technologies that incorporate those features well.
+It's tough to find a fair "apples to apples" comparison, but this checklist should help.

 - Customize Your LMS to Drive Learning Engagement

 - How to Buy eLearning Content for Your LMS (And Not Regret It Later)

 - LMS Implementation: A Concrete and Tactical Guide